sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ## 6. Implementing the Strategy

-The GC is an enthusiastic user of and contributor to free and OSS.
+The GC strives to be an enthusiastic user of and contributor to open standards and OSS, as reflected by the Digital Standards and the Policy on Service and Digital.
 This "Open First" strategy will ensure that ESDC increases its use of OSS and open standards and by doing so works more in alignment with GC standards and policies.

 ### Current situation and lessons learned